 A drug overdose, spinal cord injury, neuromuscular diseases, head trauma, and trauma to thoracic cage.

 149. How can you describe fully compensated respiratory acidosis?

-The HCO3 is enough to bring the pH within the normal range.
+There is enough Bicarb to bring the pH within the normal range.

-150. If the expected level of HCO3 compensation is not occurring for acute or chronic acidosis, what should the Respiratory Therapist suspect?
+150. If the expected level of Bicarb compensation is not occurring for acute or chronic acidosis, what should the Respiratory Therapist suspect?